swdee/go-rknnlite/README.md

 Python lite bindings used for running AI Inference models on the Rockchip NPU via the RKNN software stack.

-These bindings are tested on the [RK3588](https://www.rock-chips.com/a/en/products/RK35_Series/2022/0926/1660.html) (specifically the Radxa Rock Pi 5B) and work with other RK3588 based SBC's.

-Other users have reported running the bindings and examples on other models in the RK35xx series supported by the RKNN Toolkit2.
+These bindings are made to work with Rockchips [RK35xx series](https://www.rock-chips.com/a/en/products/RK35_Series/) of processors, specifcally the RK3562, RK3566, RK3568, RK3576, RK3582, and RK3588.

 ## Usage